You need to know this regarding travel to your country of origin and right of residence in the Netherlands

 If you have a permanent residence permit in the Netherlands, you may travel temporarily to the country you come from.
 Your permit will not then be stopped.

-Please note: If you receive benefits in the Netherlands, you must ask the municipality for permission
+Note: If you are receiving benefits in the Netherlands, you must seek permission from the municipality before your trip

 If you receive benefits, you must report your trip to the municipality.
 The municipality must give you permission to travel.
 You may then travel abroad for a maximum of 28 days (including weekends).
 If you return late, the municipality must stop your benefit.
 If you have to stay abroad longer due to illness, notify the municipality in time.
 You must also report this to your school or work.
 And you must have valid travel documents.